jftuga/date_gap_finder/README.md

 Use "date_gap_finder [command] --help" for more information about a command.

+Flags for "insert":
+  -R, --allRecords string    insert data to all columns of a missing row -O, --overwrite            overwrite existing CSV file; original file saved as .bak -r, --record stringArray   insert record with missing data

 ```

 ___

 ## Example: Search For Missing Dates

 This example file is called `e.csv`, which *should* get updated once per day.